Banking today is almost unrecognizable from what it once was - in some ways, that is.

-While our parents and grandparents most likely walked into their local branch for every transaction, today we have the option of carrying our bank in our pocket, using apps and self-service tools to manage our own accounts from anywhere, at any time.
+While our parents and grandparents most likely walked into their local branch for every transaction, today - as consumers seek a bank branch for the digital age - we have the option of carrying our bank in our pocket, via mobile video banking, using video banking apps and self-service tools to manage our own accounts from anywhere, at any time.

 But many customers still rely on human interaction with bank representatives when it comes to managing, planning, and handling their finances.
 Banking is, after all, a service that involves personal and sensitive information and important decision-making.
 For high-stakes transactions and financial advising, it takes a person, not a button, to offer customers the personalized service and peace of mind they need.

 So, when should banks focus on digital services, and when are face-to-face interactions still needed?
 Do customers still even want physical bank branches?
-And, as consumer banking evolves, how can video meetings help to create a modern customer experience?
+And, as consumer banking evolves and video banking technology advances, how can video meetings help to create a modern customer experience?

 Where digital services work just as well - or better - than going to the branch